zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-update.md

 ### Update with related child entities (Include Graph)
 You want to update entities but also automatically insert related child entities.

-`IncludeGraph`: This option let you to automatically insert all entities part of the graph.
+- `IncludeGraph`: This option let you to automatically update all entities part of the graph.
-`IncludeGraphBuilder`: This option let you customize how to insert entities for a specific type.
+- `IncludeGraphBuilder`: This option let you customize how to update entities for a specific type.

 ```csharp
 context.BulkUpdate(invoices, options => options.IncludeGraph = true);